By Vanessa Munoz

 - Review the allocation policy – Organizations will go through changes and it is good practice to revisit the policies in place and adjust accordingly.

-To stay informed with all of the coming FASB updates for nonprofits, visit this past blog.
+To stay informed with all of the coming FASB updates for nonprofits, visit our past blog on changes in nonprofit reporting.

 Vanessa Munoz is an Audit Supervisor at Wiss & Company.
 If you would like to speak with Vanessa, you may reach her at email@example.com or at 973.994.9400.